-The Atlanta Section of IEEE’s award-winning Educational Activities Program builds connections between classroom science and its real world applications.
+IEEE-Atlanta’s award-winning Educational Activities Program builds connections between classroom science and its real world applications.
 We demonstrate the importance of science, technology, engineering, and mathematics while having a little fun along the way.
-The Atlanta Section’s Educational Activities is invested in inspiring the next generation of engineers to pursue STEM fields and helps to spark excitement about engineering through our STEM education programs.
+IEEE-Atlanta’s Educational Activities is invested in inspiring the next generation of engineers to pursue STEM fields and helps to spark excitement about engineering through our STEM education programs.
 Recent events include:

 Atlanta Science Festival’s Exploration Expo – March 23, 2023